ugolnikovE/langstat/README.md

-# LangStat
+# langstat

-LangStat is a lightweight Lua-based CLI tool that analyzes programming language usage across your public GitHub repositories.
+langstat is a lightweight Lua-based CLI tool that analyzes programming language usage across your public GitHub repositories.

 It is a small utility written in Lua to quickly visualize language distribution for any GitHub user.